Proxihox/Networks_Hackathon/README.md

 ## Interacting with Server
 To interact with the server, follow these steps :
-* Clone this repository :
+* Clone this repository or download the  :
 ```
 git clone https://github.com/Proxihox/Networks_Hackathon.git
 ```